Solar power in the United States: History

+The Carter administration provided major subsidies for research into photovoltaic technology and sought to increase commercialization in the industry.

+In the early 1980s, the US accounted for more than 85% of the solar market.

+During the Reagan administration, oil prices decreased and the US removed most of its policies that supported its solar industry.
+Government subsidies were higher in Germany and Japan, which prompted the industrial supply chain to begin moving from the US to those countries.

 Solar energy deployment increased at a record pace in the United States and throughout the world in 2008, according to industry reports.
 The Solar Energy Industries Association's "2008 U.S. Solar Industry Year in Review" found that U.S. solar energy capacity increased by 17% in 2007, reaching the total equivalent of 8,775 megawatts (MW).
 The SEIA report tallies all types of solar energy, and in 2007 the United States installed 342 MW of solar photovoltaic (PV) electric power, 139 thermal megawatts (MWth) of solar water heating, 762 MWth of pool heating, and 21 MWth of solar space heating and cooling.

 Another report in 2008 by research and publishing firm Clean Edge and the nonprofit Co-op America found that solar power's contribution could grow to 10% of the nation's power needs by 2025, with nearly 2% of the nation's electricity coming from concentrating solar power systems, while solar photovoltaic systems would provide more than 8% of the nation's electricity.

 Those figures correlate to nearly 50,000 megawatts of solar photovoltaic systems and more than 6,600 megawatts of concentrating solar power.

 The report noted that the cost per kilowatt-hour of solar photovoltaic systems had been dropping, while electricity generated from fossil fuels was becoming more expensive.

 As a result, the report projects that solar power was expected to reach cost parity with conventional power sources in many U.S. markets by 2015.

 To reach the 10% goal, solar photovoltaic companies would need to make solar power a "plug-and-play technology", or simplify the deployment of solar systems.

 The report also underlines the importance of future "smart grid" technologies.

 Solar Energy Industries Association and GTM Research found that the amount of new solar electric capacity increased in 2012 by 76 percent from 2011, raising the United States’ market share of the world's installations above 10 percent, up from roughly 5 to 7 percent in the past seven years.

 According to the U.S. Energy Information Administration, as of September 2014 utility-scale solar had sent 12,303 gigawatt-hours of electricity to the U.S. grid.
 This was an increase of over 100% versus the same period in 2013 (6,048 GWh).

-The number of homes with solar systems installed had been increasing rapidly; from 30,000 in 2006 to 1.3 million in 2016 with a study by the U.S. Department of Energy predicting the figure could reach 3.8 million homes by 2020.
+The number of homes with solar systems installed had been increasing rapidly, from 30,000 in 2006 to 1.3 million in 2016.
+A 2014 study by the U.S. Department of Energy predicted the figure could reach 3.8 million homes by 2020.

-In 2015 an article reported that utilities in the United States have led a largely unsuccessful campaign to slow the growth of solar.